-A. Any actual or prospective bidder, offerer, or contractor who considers himself to have been aggrieved in connection with the solicitation, evaluation, or award of a contract by (50 (School District) may formally protest to the (Responsible Person) of hv. the (Responsible Person) of (School District).
-The protesting nar the (Responsible Person) of (School District).
-The protesting ty must mail or deliver copies of the protest to the (School District), the State age agency, and other interested parties. В. In t ne event of a timely protest, the (School District) shall not proceed further with solicitation or award of the contract.
-C. A formal protest must be sworn and contain: 1.
+A. An in o y actual or prospective bidder, offerer, or contractor who considers himself to have been aggrieved connection with the solicitation, evaluation, or award of a contract by chool District) may formally protest to the (Sc chool District) may formally protest to the (Responsible Person) of (School District).
+Such protests must be made in writing and received by the (Responsible Person) of (School District).
+The protesting par ty must mail or deliver copies of the protest to the (School District), the State age ency, and other interested parties.
+B. In the event of a timely protest, the (School District) shall not proceed further with the solicitation or award of the contract.
+C. C. A formal protest must be sworn and contain: 1.
 A specific identification of the statutory or regulatory provision that the protesting party alleges has been violated.
 2. A specific description of each action by (School District) that the protesting party alleges to be a violation of the statutory or regulatory provision that the protesting party has identified.
 3. A precise statement of the relevant facts.
 4. A statement of any issues of law or fact that the protesting party contends must be resolved.
 5. A statement of the argument and authorities that the protesting party offers in support of the protest.
-6. A statement that copies of the protest have been mailed or delivered to the State agency and all other identifiable interested parties.
-D. The(School District) may settle and resolve the dispute over the solicitation or award of a contract at any time before the matter is submitted on appeal.
-The (Sc shool District) may solicit written responses to the protest from other interested parties.
-E. If the protest is not resolved by mutual agreement, the (School District) shall issue a written determination that resolves the protest.
+6. A statement that copies of the protest have been mailed or delivered to the State agency and all other identifiable interested parties. Б TT1 D. The (School District) may settle and resolve the dispute over the solicitation or award of a contract at any time before the matter is submitted on appeal.
+The (Sc chool District) may solicit written responses to the protest from other interested parties.
+E. If the he protest is not resolved by mutual agreement, the (School District) shall ue a written determination that resolves the protest.
 1. If the (School District) determines that no violation of statutory or regulatory provisions has occurred, then the (School District) shall inform the protesting party, the State agency, and other interested parties by letter that sets forth the reasons for the determination.
 2. If the (School District) determines that a violation of any statutory or regulatory provisions has occurred in a situation in which a contract has not been awarded, then the (School District) shall inform the protesting party, the State agency, and other interested parties of that determination by letter that details the reasons for the determination and the appropriate remedy.
 3. If the (School District) determines that a violation of any statutory or regulatory provisions has occurred in a situation in which a contract has been awarded, then the (School District) shall inform the protesting party, the State agency, and other interested parties of that determination by letter that details the reasons for the determination.
 This letter may include an order that declares the contract void.
-F. Th pur e (School District) shall maintain all documentation on the rehasing process that is the subject of a protest or appeal in accordance with the retention schedule (School District)
+F. The pur e (School District) shall maintain all documentation on the rehasing process that is the subject of a protest or appeal in accordance with the retention schedule (School District)